JaromirCharles/PMS/documentation/documentation.md

 <img src="/home/jaromir/Documents/PMS/documentation/components_and_interfaces.png" alt="components_and_interfaces" style="zoom:80%;" />

 The image above depicts the components and interfaces of the `PMS` application.
-The application is broken down into two services: the `client` and the `server` both being able to run independently from one another.
+The application is broken down into two services: the `client` and the `server`, both being able to run independently from one another.
+The application runs within a Kubernetes Cluster.

-The `client` (developed with react JS) entails the User Interface with which the user interacts with.
-The client runs within a Kubernetes cluster and is visible on port `3000`.
+The `client` (developed with react JS) runs separately in a pod.
+The client entails the User Interface with which the user interacts with and is visible on port `3000`.
 The `server` (a Node JS Express server) serves the frontend with its backend logic.
-Its REST API handles the requests to be made to the database (cloud firestore) creating updating getting desirable information.
-The server runs also within the Kubernetes cluster and is visible on port `5000`.
+Its REST API handles the requests to be made to the database (`Cloud Firestore`) creating, updating and retrieving desirable information.
+The server also runs in a pod within the cluster and is visible to other pods on port `5000`.

-A `Horizontal Auto scale Load balancer` is used to distribute the load over the client pods.
-The Load balancer runs on port `80` and redirects the incoming traffic to the client pods.
+`Cloud Firestore` is a NoSQL document database allowing the `PMS` application to easily store and query data.
+The database has been made available via a secure service key so that the application (server side) has full access to perform operations on the database.

+Within the cluster, the application is not reachable from the outside world.
+To expose the application outside of the cluster, a service of type `LoadBalancer` has been created to make the pods reachable via the Internet.
+The Load Balancer service has an external IP and redirects incoming traffic from port 80 to the application's frontend running internally on port 3000.

-###### Describe how the most important use cases are implemented (dynamic view)
+#### Important use cases (dynamic view)

 #### Cloud Provider Resources

-The application is hosted on `Google Cloud` and therefore we used a number of resources that Google Cloud provides.
-These resources used will now be discussed:
+The application is hosted on `Google Cloud` and uses a number of resources that Google Cloud provides.

 * **Google Kubernetes Engine**
   * Google's Kubernetes Engine has been used to run the application in a containerized environment.
-Kubernetes automates deployment, scaling and management of the containerized application.
-  * justification: Most of the work is done by Kubernetes.
-It handles auto up and down scaling when the specified CPU threshold has been reach.
-It handles the recreation of new pods of one happens to fails.
+Kubernetes automates the deployment, scales and manages the `PMS` application.
+The advantages of using Kubernetes is that it does most of the work.
+It scales the application up and down when the specified CPU threshold has been reach.
+It handles the recreation of new pods if one happens to fail.
   * Alternatives: docker
 * **Firebase Firestore**
   * The application uses a NoSQL Document store database because of its flexibility.
-It is more easy to add new "fields" to these documents as to their SQL counterparts.
-This makes implementation a lot easier and also makes it more flexible to configure different fields for different tenants.
-A NoSQL database also enables easier continuous integration.
-  * Alternatives
+It supports agile software engineering making implementing the application a lot easier and more flexible to sudden changes.
+  * A SQL database could have also been used to store the data but then the schema solubility would have been lost making agile engineering much harder.
 * **Container Registry**
   * Google Cloud's Container Registry has been used to store manage and secure our docker container images.
 The application images how ever need to be available for Kubernetes, so that Kubernetes knows where to get it images to be used to create pods.
   * justification: images are secure and private